 Most treks on Mount Kenya are either 4,5 or 6 days.
 If you have the time, Evans suggests doing it in 5 days at least.
 "This will give you more time for acclimatization and this way the trek doesn't become the rush.
 This will also allow you to do one of the longer routes, like the 6-day Burguret-Chogoria Traverse.
 Personally, I love the Chogoria side of the mountain", tells Evans.
 Further one you will find one of Evans his favourite itineraries.

-What is the Best Season for Climbing Mount Kenya?
+What is the Best Season for a Mount Kenya Trek?
+The weather

 Because Mount Kenya has so many different routes, there a lot of huts to be found on the mountain.
 Below we give you a description of the ones that will apply when you are trekking to Point Lenana.
 (Source)